mehrad31415/Agent-based-modelling/README.md

 ## RELATED MODELS

 I have noticed that there is a model called *virus* in the model library.
 There might be similarities between my created model and this model.
-However, this model was inspired and created from the frame *Communication T-T Example*.
+However, my model was inspired and created from the frame *Communication T-T Example*.